Skip to main content

 There is not enough evidence to support the claim that the additional maintenance reduces the number of defective parts manufactured by the machines.

-This page titled 13.2: Sign Test is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Rachel Webb via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.2: Sign Test is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Rachel Webb via source content that was edited to the style and standards of the LibreTexts platform.